TheZipCreator/embyr/readme.md

 ## Things that still need to be implemented
 ### Code Blocks
-- Entity Event
-- Entity Action
-- If Entity
+- Select/Filter Objects by Condition
-- Select Object
+- Repeat While
 ### Values
 - Particles (and also all related actions)
 ## Syntax Highlighting